-The Fun Part: Writing and Blogging Your Book
+Writing and Blogging Your Book: The Fun Part

 In addition, blogging builds awareness about a book before it launches so that you can actually promote your book while you write it.
 In this article – Six Ways to Simultaneously Write and Promote your Book – blogger Roger Parker argues that by following these promotional tips, you can build up awareness of your book prior to its launch: expert testimonials, speaking, webinars, article marketing, blogs and social media, and lastly, email newsletters and tips

-While I agree with his premise, I completely disagree with his statement that, “None of the above are tremendously time-consuming.”
-That couldn’t be further from the truth.
+While I agree with his premise, I disagree with his statement that, “None of the above are tremendously time-consuming.”
+In fact, I found the opposite to be true.
 Blogging, speaking, and writing newsletters require an enormous amount of time.

 For an opposing viewpoint, read – Top 5 Reasons Authors Shouldn’t Blog Their Books – on TheBookDesigner.com.
 Joel Friedlander argues that blogging is short-form, journalistic writing that oftentimes requires “chunking” of content.
 Do readers like books full of bullet lists?
 Not really.
-Readers buy books for long-form analysis, stories/case studies, and insights.
+Readers buy books for long-form analysis, case studies, well-told stories and insights.